 Presents the process of preparing for employment in the architecture industry, including a portfolio of appropriate selection of work, concept improvement and methods of presentation.

 ARCHT 260 3-D CAD FOR MODELING/ ANIMATION

-CSU 36.00 hours lecture, 54.00 hours lab Prerequisite: ARCHT-084 or ARCHT-160 produced.
-Field trips may be required.
+CSU 36.00 hours lecture, 54.00 hours lab Prerequisite: ARCHT-084 or ARCHT-160

 Presents advanced computer-aided drafting (CAD) features to create 3-dimensional conceptual drawings.